OnurGumus/onurgumus.github.io/_posts/2021-02-19-The-tail-of-a-recursion.md

 So we have seen there are some severe problems with recursion.
 Yet all hope is not lost.
 Many compilers are smart enough to figure out your intentions and can provide you some optimizations which are very handy.
 One of those optimizations is **tail call optimization**.
 If you call another function as the last statement before the return and you do not depend on any local variables in the current function then the compiler can skip the above ceremony and make the call as a direct continuation of the current function and can skip creating a stack frame and get-away with a jump statement.
-If the call is recursive then we have a specialized form of tail call optimization called tail recursion.
+If the call is recursive then we have a specialized form of tail call optimization called **tail recursion**.

 More interestingly some functional programming languages like F# don't have a **break** keyword to exit from a loop.
 So it is not possible to exit in the middle of a loop.